MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 State : NotPresent
 ```

 The language and location is abbreviated, so "en-US" would be "English-United States" and "en-GB" would be "English-Great Britain".
-If a language is not available in the output, then it's not supported by OCR.
+If a language is not available in the output, then it's not supported by OCR. `State: NotPresent` languages must be installed first.

 ### How to install an OCR language pack